ethersphere/bee-docs/docs/working-with-bee/upgrade.md

 sudo systemctl stop bee
 ```

-Now follow the steps above to download the new package and install the new version, as usual.
+Now follow the [installation instructions](/docs/installation/install) to download the new package and install the new version, as you would during a new installation.

 You will be greeted by the following prompt: